Freezing of molecular rotation in a paramagnetic crystal studied by $^{31}$P NMR: Results and discussion

 Here, ${\gamma}$ is the nuclear gyromagnetic ratio, and ${h_{\bot}}$ is the perpendicular component of $\vec{h}(t)$ with a mean-square amplitude of $\langle{h_{\bot}^{2}}\rangle$.
 In the case of liquids, where the effect was first observed, $\tau_{c}$ is a correlation time associated with local Brownian motion, whereas in gases, $\tau_{c}$ is the average time between molecular collisions.
 Gutowsky and Pake showed that the same approach can be applied to the study of atomic motion in solids, by treating $\tau_{c}$ as an average time between jumps from one atomic site to another \cite{gutowsky_structural_1950}.
 Typically, the temperature dependence of the correlation time can be described as a thermally activated process:

 with the activation energy $E_{a}$ and the infinite-temperature correlation time $\tau_{0}$.

-In most experiments, only one broad maximum of the spin-lattice relaxation rate is observed, accompanied by a step-like change of the temperature-dependent second moment, with only a few exceptions \cite{gutowsky_structural_1950, miller_nmr_1963, albert_nmr_1972, winter_ferroelectric_1992}.
+In most experiments, with only a few exceptions \cite{gutowsky_structural_1950, miller_nmr_1963, albert_nmr_1972, winter_ferroelectric_1992}, only one broad maximum of the spin-lattice relaxation rate is observed, eventually accompanied by a steplike change of the temperature-dependent second moment.
 However, in the present case of CuPOF, each $1/T_1$ peak and related constant regime of the temperature-dependent second moment can be attributed to a different set of characteristic rotational modes of the PF$_6$ molecules.
-The temperature-dependent $1/T_1$ data at 7~T was modeled using Eqs. (\ref{form:BPP}) and (\ref{form:tau_c}) and a weak linear contribution, with two separate sets of BPP parameters for the two distinguishable maxima, compare Fig.~\ref{fig:BPP}(c).
-The perpendicular component of the local fluctuating field is determined as $(\langle{h_{\bot,l}^{2}}\rangle)^{1/2}=11$~Oe for the low-temperature peak, while for the high-temperature peak, we find $(\langle{h_{\bot,h}^{2}}\rangle)^{1/2}=18$~Oe.
+The temperature-dependent $1/T_1$ data at 7~T was modeled using Eqs. (\ref{form:BPP}) and (\ref{form:tau_c}) as well as a weak linear contribution.
+For the two distinguishable maxima of $1/T_1$, two separate sets of BPP parameters were used, compare Fig.~\ref{fig:BPP}(c).
+The perpendicular component of the local fluctuating field is determined as $(\langle{h_{\bot,l}^{2}}\rangle)^{1/2}=1.1$~mT for the low-temperature peak, while for the high-temperature peak, we find $(\langle{h_{\bot,h}^{2}}\rangle)^{1/2}=1.8$~mT.
 Since these values are very similar, we conclude that both processes are related to motional modes of the same physical object.
 The activation energies and related correlation times are $E_{a,l}/k_{B}=250$ K and $\tau_{0,l}=20$~ps for the low-temperature process, and $E_{a,h}/k_{B}=1400$~K and $\tau_{0,h}=3$~ps for the high-temperature one, respectively.
-Both the activation energies and the correlation times, are in the parameter range observed for other compounds with a BPP-type enhancement of $1/T_1$ by thermally activated reorientation modes \cite{albert_nmr_1972,gutowsky_pulsed_1973, ripmeester_molecular_1979}.
+Both the activation energies and the correlation times are in the parameter range observed for other compounds with a BPP-type enhancement of $1/T_1$ by thermally activated reorientation modes \cite{albert_nmr_1972, gutowsky_pulsed_1973, ripmeester_molecular_1979}.